 Similar levels of observed and expected heterozygosity estimates over all loci were found across sampling sites (Ho = 0.266–0.307 and He = 0.266–0.296).
-Furthermore, the mean inbreeding coefficient was close to zero (0.01), as a result of no major discrepancies in the observed (Ho) and expected (He) heterozygosities.
-The FST values among sites varied between 0 and 0.0408 (Table S3) with the highest values observed in comparisons involving GoC site (0.0106-0.0408, all statistically significant) as well as GSA01 site comparisons (0.0093-0.0174, all statistically significant) with the rest of the sites.
+The FST values among sites varied between 0 and 0.0485 (Table S3) with the highest values observed in comparisons involving GoC site (0.0106-0.0485, all statistically significant) as well as GSA01 site comparisons (0.0105-0.0182, all statistically significant) with the rest of the sites.
 Furthermore, GoC site appeared to be closer, in terms of FST values, with GSA01 site (FST = 0.0106, statistically significant).
-The rest of the Mediterranean sampling sites (i.e., all Mediterranean sites except GSA01) had very low but significant FST values ranging from 0.0012 to 0.0058, while only among a few sites FST was zero (i.e., involving comparisons among GSA07a, GSA07b, GSA06a, GSA06b, GSA06c, GSA09, GSA10).
+The rest of the Mediterranean sampling sites (i.e., all Mediterranean sites except GSA01) had very low but significant FST values ranging from 0.0016 to 0.0043, while only among a few sites FST was zero (i.e., involving comparisons among GSA05, GSA06a, GSA06b, GSA06c, GSA07a, GSA07b, GSA09, GSA10, GSA19).
+Following FDR correction, all (56) except one pairwise comparisons remained significant (i.e. GSA07a vs GSA09, FDR = 1 / (1 + 56)= 0.017).
 Finally, the observed and expected heterozygosity estimates over all loci for the two clusters detected by STRUCTURE were Ho 0.279 and He 0.304 for the ATL cluster and Ho 0.282 and He 0.316 for the MED cluster.
-The FST value between the two clusters was the highest estimated, statistically significant and equal to 0.0565.
+The FST value between the two clusters was 0.0703, statistically significant (p=0.0001) and the highest estimated.

 Seascape genomic analyses

-The total number of outlier loci that were highlighted in any of the datasets by any of the methods employed summed up to 1478.
-Of these 196 were common between the two approaches (i.e., gINLAnd and PCAdapt), with most of them highlighted in the dataset containing all samples (n=186) and only few of them in the ATL and MED datasets (n=3 in each dataset) and the “northern vs southern” dataset (n=4).
+The total number of outlier loci that were highlighted either by gINLAnd or PCAdapt in any of the datasets summed up to 1478.
+Of these 196 were common between the two approaches (i.e., gINLAnd and PCAdapt), with most of them highlighted in the dataset containing all samples, along with any of the other three datasets (n=186) and only few of them exclusively in the ATL, MED (n=3 in each dataset) and the “northern vs southern” dataset (n=4).
 Across datasets with all levels of population structure (i.e., “all samples” dataset that displayed population structure and ATL and MED datasets at the lower level of population structure), there were no outlier loci in common when gINLAnd was used.
 On the contrary, when PCAdapt was used, a core of 33 loci was shared among the three datasets.